 - 1. Single- and multiple-station smoke alarms required by Section 907.2.11. - 2.
 Smoke detectors in Group I-3 occupancies. - 3.
-Automatic sprinkler systems in one- and two-family dwellings. - [F] 907.6.5.1 Automatic telephone-dialing devices.
-Automatic telephone-dialing devices used to transmit an emergency alarm shall not be connected to any fire department telephone number unless approved by the fire chief. - [F] 907.7 Acceptance tests and completion.
-Upon completion of the installation, the fire alarm system and all fire alarm components shall be tested in accordance with NFPA 72. - [F] 907.7.1 Single- and multiple-station alarm devices.
-When the installation of the alarm devices is complete, each device and interconnecting wiring for multiple-station alarm devices shall be tested in accordance with the smoke alarm provisions of NFPA 72. - [F] 907.7.2 Record of completion.
-A record of completion in accordance with NFPA 72 verifying that the system has been installed and tested in accordance with the approved plans and specifications shall be provided. - [F] 907.7.3 Instructions.
-Operating, testing and maintenance instructions and record drawings ("as-builts") and equipment specifications shall be provided at an approved location. - [F] 907.8 Inspection, testing and maintenance.
-The maintenance and testing schedules and procedures for fire alarm and fire detection systems shall be in accordance with Section 907.9 of the Fire Code.
+Automatic sprinkler systems in one- and twofamily dwellings.

+[F] 907.6.5.1 Automatic telephone-dialing devices.
+Automatic telephone-dialing devices used to transmit an emergency alarm shall not be connected to any fire department telephone number unless approved by the fire chief.

+[F] 907.6.5.2 Termination of monitoring service.
+Termination of fire alarm monitoring services shall be in accordance with Section 901.9 of the Fire Code.
+[F] 907.7 Acceptance tests and completion.
+Upon completion of the installation, the fire alarm system and all fire alarm components shall be tested in accordance with NFPA 72.

+[F] 907.7.1 Single- and multiple-station alarm devices.
+When the installation of the alarm devices is complete, each device and interconnecting wiring for multiple-station alarm devices shall be tested in accordance with the smoke alarm provisions of NFPA 72.

+[F] 907.7.2 Record of completion.
+A record of completion in accordance with NFPA 72 verifying that the system has been installed and tested in accordance with the approved plans and specifications shall be provided.

+[F] 907.7.3 Instructions.
+Operating, testing and maintenance instructions and record drawings ("as-builts") and equipment specifications shall be provided at an approved location.

+[F] 907.8 Inspection, testing and maintenance.
+The maintenance and testing schedules and procedures for fire alarm and fire detection systems shall be in accordance with Section 907.8 of the Fire Code.